People, Process, and Technology: The Three Pillars of Effective Compliance Management

 Processes should address internal and external business risks, with appropriate frameworks to deal with both external attacks and internal threats.

-Technology is paramount in the effective compliance management program but must be used appropriately.
+Technology is paramount in an effective compliance management program, but it must be used appropriately.
 A compliance management framework is incomplete without the right tool.
 Compliance management software aids in improving the efficiency of its operations and expanding its ability to manage and monitor the organization’s compliance risks.
 Some key areas where technological tools can be of particular use:

 One of the most fundamental uses of compliance management software is a repository of the compliance risks faced by the organization and the supporting details of each risk.
 It works as a point of reference for the organization whenever a new risk factor emerges.
 It generally includes: